 What is lead conversion and how do I measure it?

 But first, what is lead conversion?
 A lead is a prospect.
 This is someone, ready willing and able to buy your product or service.
 Lead conversion, therefore, is the process through which you make that happen; that is, convert that lead (prospect) to a sale (customer).
 Typically, the steps involved are captured in the sales cycle.
 They start with prospecting and end with closing.
-Prospecting (lead generation) is the most important, and most involving (and costly).
+Prospecting (lead generation) is the most important, and most involving (and costly) activity.
 Get it wrong and the following 4 activities (interview, demonstrate, validate, negotiate) are an exercise in frustration.
 The final one, closing, if at all it does happen, does so by sheer fluke.
 And, further, chances are that the customer retention will be fragile.

 Conversion ratios: Are you benchmarking correctly?